HughG/holygradle-plugins/developer-readme.md

 Each of these can be published as a user-specific snapshot or as a numbered release.
 Publishing user-specific snapshots lets you test a new version of the plugins on a real project, without causing problems for other users.
-Use `gw publishCustomGradleReally` and/or `gw publishPluginsReally` to publish the custom-gradle distribution, and/or the whole set of plugins.
+Use `gradlew publishCustomGradleReally` and/or `gradlew publishPluginsReally` to publish the custom-gradle distribution, and/or the whole set of plugins.

  - Without any other arguments, the version used will be `<user>SNAPSHOT-0`, where `<user>` is your system username (not